Debt Validation 101: A Guide to Dealing with Collectors

 Disputing Unverified Debts

 If a debt collector fails to provide adequate validation for a debt, you have the right to dispute it.
-Taking action in such scenarios is crucial to protect yourself from potential financial harm.
+Protecting yourself from potential financial harm requires taking action in such situations.

 How to Dispute an Unverified Debt